mdjahidhasan009/SQL/filter_using_WHERE_and_HAVING.md

 FROM Employees
 WHERE FName LIKE 'John'
 ```
-This query will only return Employee #1 whose ﬁrst name matches 'John' exactly.
+This query will only return Employee #1 whose first name matches 'John' exactly.
 ```sql
 SELECT *
 FROM Employees